Industrial ‘As a Service’: Models That Work

 - Water: wastewater treatment, pay per m³ treated.

-- Logistics services: charge per moved unit, not per vehicle.
+- Logistics: charge per moved unit, not per vehicle.

 Maintenance-as-a-Service

-- Wind turbines: Siemens Gamesa, Vestas offer LTSA (Long-Term Service Agreement).
+- Wind turbines: Siemens Gamesa, Vestas with LTSA (Long-Term Service Agreement).

-- Industrial machinery: upgrades, parts, proactive operation included.
+- Industrial machinery: upgrades, parts, and proactive operation included.

 What Working Models Have in Common